Glory to God in the highest, and on earth peace, good will toward men. Luke 2:14

 Sing a song: I Believe in Christ

 Precious, adorable Christmas card from our granddaughter and her family.
+Christmas is for Love |

 Christmas is for love.
 It is for joy, for giving and for sharing, for laughter, for reuniting with family and old friends, for tinsel and brightly decorated packages.
 But, mostly Christmas is for love.
 I had not believed this until a small, elf-like student with wide innocent eyes and soft, rosy cheeks gave me a wondrous gift one Christmas.